BinHuangPJLAB/Safactory/README.md

     <a href="README_CN.md">中文</a> &nbsp ｜ &nbsp English
 </p>

-**A universal sandbox for evaluating agents, collecting trajectories, and training with reinforcement learning across OS, Android, Minecraft, embodied, QA, data-processing, scientific-discovery, and multimodal environments.**
+**A next-generation agent infrastructure that integrates evaluation and training, supporting agent evaluation, trajectory collection, and reinforcement learning training across multiple types of environments including OS, Android, Minecraft, embodied AI, QA, data processing, and scientific discovery.
+It is the first to validate a trustworthy scaling law for agents, achieving improved safety capabilities without an alignment tax.**

 [Quick Start](#quick-start) |
 [Demo](#demo) |